hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/select-generation.md

 ## The `result-set` Processor

 The `result-set` processor analyzes queries by preparing JDBC Result Sets.
-It does not create views in the database schema, and the connecting user only needs read-only access to the database schema.
+It does not create views in the database schema, and the connecting user only needs read-only access to the sandbox database.

 Parameters can be placed anywhere in the SQL query and do not need to be enclosed in `<complement>` tags.